bvarner/threadlib/README.rst

         :alt: M4 tap positive

-And use that that to cut a hex-nut...
+And use that that to cut a hex-nut:

 .. code-block:: OpenSCAD